 - Pre emergent herbicides.

-The herbicide resistance chart also has an example of a pre-emergent and post emergent weed management strategy.
-For example granular pre emergent herbicides are under Groups 3, 14 and 15.
+The herbicide resistance chart also has a pre-emergent and post emergent weed management strategy.
+For example, granular pre emergents are under Groups 3, 14 and 15.

-You can use this free herbicide resistance chart with our other free management tools for turf managers.
+You can use this resistance chart with our other free tools for turf managers.

-- The free 2022 Guide to turf chemicals.
-This guide is designed to help turf managers get better results from their weed, disease and insect control programs.
+- The free 2024 turf chemical Guide.
+This is to help turf managers get the best results from their weed, disease and insect programs.

 Herbicide Mode of Action Groups.

-A herbicide’s mode of action is how herbicides act by interfering with specific processes in plants.
-Different turf herbicides can have the same mode of action, and herbicides with the same modes of action are grouped from Group 1 to Group 30 (see below).
+A herbicide’s mode of action is how it interferes with processes in plants.
+Different turf herbicides may have the same mode of action, and those that have the same mode of action are categorised into groups that range from 1 to 30 (see below).

 Herbicide Groups.

-Certain Groups have a higher risk of herbicide resistance developing.
-For example, Groups 1 and 2 are more likely to develop resistance than Groups 4, 22 and 9.
+Some Groups have a higher risk of developing herbicide resistance.
+For example, Groups 1 and 2 are much more likely to develop resistance than Groups 4, 22 and 9.

 - Group 1.
-You use these strictly for grass control, and they have no effect on broadleaf weeds.
-A good example is Destro which contains Diclofop-methyl.
-These are the second most likely group to develop resistance.
+You only use Group 1 herbicides to control grass weeds.
+They have no effect on broadleaf weeds.
+A good example of a Group 1 herbicide is Destro which contains Diclofop-methyl.
+This group is the second most likely to develop resistance.

 - Group 2.
-Herbicide resistance is common to Group 2 herbicides.
+Herbicide resistance is common with Group 2.
 This group contains Recondo/Monument, Destiny/Duke, Coliseum and Sempra/Prosedge.
-These are the most likely group to develop resistance.
+These are the most likely of all the groups to develop resistance.

 - Group 3.
-These are root growth inhibitors and stop roots from extending.
+These are root growth inhibitors.
 These are easy to identify because of their yellow colour.
-Products in this group control grasses and small broadleaf weed seedlings.
+They control grass weeds, and small broad leaf seedlings.

 - Group 4.
-These herbicides are mainly selective for broadleaf weeds in turf grass.
+These are mainly selective for broad leaf weeds in turf.

 - Group 5.
-Group 5 herbicides include Metribuzin, and control grass and broadleaf weeds.
+Group 5 includes Metribuzin.
+They control grass and dicot weeds.

 - Group 6.
-These herbicides control grass weeds and broadleaf weed seedlings.
+These control grass weeds and dicot weed seedlings.

-As we discuss in factors that affect herbicide performance, herbicide resistance is a weed’s genetic ability to survive a herbicide that normally kills a weed.
-When this happens It means that you get poor results, as resistant weeds survive herbicides at rates way above the label rate.
+As we discuss in our blog “factors that affect herbicide performance”, resistance is a weed’s genetic ability to survive a chemical dose that normally kills a weed.
+When this happens It means that you get poor results, because resistant weeds are able to survive doses way above the label rate.

-In Australia, there are now over 25 weeds resistant to at least one herbicide group.
-In turf grass, globally this has become an increasing issue, with over 40 reports of resistance as of 2019.
+In Australia, there are now over 25 weeds that are resistant to at least one herbicide group.
+In turf grass, this has become an increasing global issue.
+For example in 2019 there were over 40 reports of resistance.

-This means this herbicide resistance chart is an important tool to continue to get long-term results from your herbicides into the future.
+This means this herbicide resistance chart is a great tool to continue to get long-term results from your weed control programs into the future.

-This link goes to a pretty cool herbicide classification tool.
+This link goes to a herbicide classification tool.

 Download 2025 Herbicide Resistance Chart